Arthroscopic Shoulder Surgery (Acromioplasty) Recovery

-You should plan to wear this sling for 2 weeks during the day and when sleeping at night.
-After the first 2 weeks, a short weaning period may be prescribed.
+You should plan to wear this sling for two weeks during the day and when sleeping at night.
+After the first two weeks, a short weaning period may be prescribed.

 Returning to Work & Daily Activities

-Most people can get back to desk work, school or sedentary activity 3 to 5 days after surgery.
+Most people can get back to desk work, school, or sedentary activity three to five days after surgery.

-If your right shoulder has been operated on, it may be up to 2 weeks before the arm is strong enough to shift, steer and drive safely.
-For heavy work, it may take 4 to 6 weeks before the arm is strong enough to allow for working.
+If your right shoulder has been operated on, it may be up to two weeks before the arm is strong enough to shift, steer and drive safely.
+For heavy work, it may take four to six weeks before the arm is strong enough to allow for working.
 You should never drive or operate heavy machinery if you are using prescription pain relievers.

 Returning to Sports

-Approximately 4 weeks after surgery, patients typically begin to perform higher level activities during physical therapy visits.
+Approximately four weeks after surgery, patients typically begin to perform higher-level activities during physical therapy visits.

-With the physical therapist’s guidance at 6 weeks, you will begin the gradual transition back to your sport.
+With the physical therapist’s guidance at six weeks, you will begin the gradual transition back to your sport.
 However, your surgeon will make the final decision about your full return to your sport.